 Yoga can provide many other benefits besides balancing your mind and body, especially when someone has diabetes.
 (Study)

 This is why many experts recommend yoga for diabetes management.
-Regular practice of yoga also helps in managing many other problems related to diabetes such as heart disease and stress levels, which is a major contributing factor in the development of diabetes.
+Regular practice of yoga also helps manage many other diabetes-related problems such as heart disease and stress levels, which is a major contributing factor in the development of diabetes.

 Yoga for Diabetes: Poses for Trying to Manage Diabetes